-buy generic Seroquel from india It’s the first Wednesday of the month again – the time when I keep things simple.
+buy Ivermectin for humans It’s the first Wednesday of the month again – the time when I keep things simple.
 And today I’m going rogue.
 No recipe.
 I know … I’m usually all about cooking.
 But this IS called My Global KITCHEN after all – so hopefully you’ll accept this week’s topic: kitchen cleaning.

 2) Microfiber towels: You can buy these at Target in the Automotive section or at Bed Bath and Beyond, and they are absolutely the finest kitchen rags ever.
 They are inexpensive, they don’t smell, they wash well, you can squeeze them dry or use them wet to wipe down counters, floors, stainless steel, your computer screen…you name it.